arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 ### Natas Level 29 → Level 30
 **Key Takeaways**
-* index.pl?file= forwards your file string into a Perl context that accepts pipes — you can inject shell commands by prefixing |.
+* `index.pl?file=` forwards your file string into a Perl context that accepts pipes — you can inject shell commands by prefixing `|`.
-* The application filters the token natas, so cat /etc/natas_webpass/natas30 is blocked.
+* The application filters the token `natas`, so `cat /etc/natas_webpass/natas30` is blocked.
-* Bypass the filter by breaking the literal natas string with inserted URL-encoded quotes (e.g. na"t"as → na%22t%22as), or try URL-encoded terminators (%0a or %00) to terminate the filename input.
+* Bypass the filter by breaking the literal natas string with inserted URL-encoded quotes (e.g. `na"t"as` → `na%22t%22as`), or try URL-encoded terminators (`%0a` or `%00`) to terminate the filename input.
-* Send the crafted GET to index.pl?file=… (HTTP Basic auth for natas29) and the server will execute your command and include its output.
+* Send the crafted `GET` to `index.pl?file=…` (HTTP Basic auth for natas29) and the server will execute your command and include its output.
 * Extract the password from the response body (it typically appears plainly).

 **Procedure**